How to Make Broccoli and Cauliflower for Kids: Good Recipes

 This side dish makes an excellent substitute for potatoes.
 It looks like mashed potatoes, and unsuspecting dinner guests have sometimes wondered how my mashed potatoes were so unique and flavorful.

 - 1 medium to large head of cauliflower, broken into its florets and stem, sliced

 - salt and white pepper to taste

-- Steam the cauliflower pieces for 15-20 minutes to soften.
+- Steam the cauliflower pieces for 15 to 20 minutes to soften.

 - Meanwhile, melt the butter over medium heat.